 MarVivo Carbon Credit Stream

 Carbon Streaming has agreed to invest US$6 million to implement the proposed MarVivo Blue Carbon Conservation Project.
-An initial US$2.0 million will be invested and there will be four separate US$1 million investments at specific project milestones.
+An initial US$2.0 million was paid at closing and there will be four separate US$1 million investments at specific project milestones.
 The Company will have the right to purchase each year the greater of 200,000 carbon credits or 20% of the annual verified carbon credits from the project.
-The Company is also obligated to pay 40% of the net revenue received on the sale of the MarVivo carbon credits on a quarterly basis.
-Carbon Streaming expects the MarVivo transaction to close in Q3 2021.